SUMMER AT HOPE HAVEN

 Summer at Hope Haven is the first in the series and it centres on Emily Vandemark who is persuaded to return to Dune Island as she struggles to come to terms with the loss of her parents and her older brother in a helicopter crash.
 Emily spent many happy summers in her grandmother’s cottage on the coast but as soon as she arrives, the memories come flooding back and she begins to think it was a mistake.
 Having also just split up from her fiancé, Emily is suffering from depression and has retreated from the world to the extent she is suffering from social anxiety.
 Determined to help Emily recover, her childhood friend, Wilson, has not only persuaded her to return to the cottage, he has managed to get her a job painting murals on the new children’s wing at the local hospital.

-As soon as Emily arrives, she crosses path with a husky surfer who turns out to be a paediatrician at the same hospital where Emily will be working and she is intrigued by the handsome man despite herself.
-The romance part of the novel falls rather flat because Emily and Lucas spend so little time together and Emily is reluctant to tell him about what happened to her family, it leads to a lot of miscommunication which just gets repetitive.
+As soon as Emily arrives, she crosses path with a hunky surfer who turns out to be a paediatrician at the same hospital where Emily will be working and she is intrigued by him despite herself.
+The romance part of the novel falls rather flat because Emily and Lucas spend so little time together and as Emily is so reluctant to tell him about what happened to her family, it leads to a lot of miscommunication which just gets repetitive.
 Emily dreads being pitied so she goes to great lengths to avoid telling anyone about her grief but this really gets in the way of her forming real friendships on the island and it gets annoying after awhile.

 As Wilson and his wife, Colette, prepare for the arrival of their first child, they take Emily under their wing to coax her back into the world but Emily is confused when Wilson begins to distance himself.
 Colette reveals impending fatherhood has made Wilson question the identity of his own father and is awaiting feedback from a DNA test he took recently.
 While renovating the cottage, Emily comes across some draft letters her father wrote to her mother hinting at infidelity and it leads her to uncover a family secret which is really not much of a secret if you have been paying attention.